mihaelasandrea/planet-shift/README.md

 # User Experience
 ## User Stories
+1. As a user I want to be able to play the game on different devices.
--   As a user I want to be able to play the memory-game smoothly
+1. As a user I want to be able to play the memory-game smoothly.
--   As a user I want to be able to mute and unmute the sounds
+1. As a user I want to be able to mute and unmute the sounds.
--   As a user I want to find information about the game and the game-rules
+1. As a user I want to find information about the game and the game-rules.
--   As a user I want to play different game-levels
--   As a user I want to get information about the results I scored
--   As a user I want to be able to restart the game any time

 ## Design
 ### Color Scheme
 -   The colour palette for the game is: